afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I started to learn Spring MVC framework in Java.

 **Thougts** It is really hard to learn so much different frameworks :(

+### Day 52: July 18 2019

+**Today's Progress**: Today I worked on Controllers in Spring Framework.
+And I applied my main forms to project

+**Thougts** It is really hard to learn so much different frameworks :(